carnae/Cpanel-Chatbot-Intergration/README.md

 # Cpanel-Chatbot-Intergration

 This project is a chat application integration with a cPanel website.
-The application allows users to engage in conversations with the AI assistant, named Silver, to ask questions or seek assistance on various topics.
+The application allows users to engage in conversations with a AI assistant, to ask questions or seek assistance on various topics.

 ## Features